The BRI and South Asia

 Bibliography

-The bibliographic database includes literature from vernacular sources, which can be grouped into three categories: literature that authors from host countries have published on the BRI both locally and internationally; literature that has been published locally, whether academic literature or newspaper articles; and lastly, sources in local languages.
-This is an important source of information to share with the international community, as it contains the domestic voices and what people from within the host countries have to say about the Belt and Road Initiative and the various projects that countries have undertaken.
+The bibliographic database includes literature from vernacular sources.
+This is threefold: literature that authors from host countries have published both locally and internationally; literature that has been published locally, whether academic literature or newspaper articles; and lastly, sources in local languages.
+This database is an important source of information that can be shared with the international community, as it contains the domestic voices and what people from within the host countries have to say about the Belt and Road Initiative and the various projects that different countries have undertaken.
 Making literature from vernacular languages accessible in the English language can assist in countering misconceptions and alleviating misinformation about BRI-related projects in South Asia.

-I have conducted interviews with academics and policymakers on various topics related to each host countries’ engagement with the BRI.
-Thus far I have spoken to Dr Liaqat Ali Shah, Head of Policy, Centre for Excellence for the China-Pakistan Economic Corridor, Pakistan; Mr Umesh Moramudali, Lecturer at the Department of Economics, University of Colombo; Mr Thilina Panduwawala, Head of Economic Research at Frontier Research, Sri Lanka; Admiral (Prof.) Jayanath Colombage, Former Secretary, Ministry of Foreign Affairs, Sri Lanka, and incumbent Ambassador of Sri Lanka to the Republic of Indonesia; and Professor Lailufar Yasmin, Professor and Chairperson of the Department of International Relations at the University of Dhaka, Bangladesh, to name just a few.
-The topics we have discussed range from overviews on their country’s involvement with the BRI to more specific information on particular projects like the China-Pakistan Economic Corridor (CPEC) and the Hambantota Port.
+CGA has conducted interviews with academics and policymakers on various topics related to a host countries’ engagement with the BRI.
+This includes Dr. Liaqat Ali Shah, Head of Policy, Centre for Excellence for China-Pakistan Economic Corridor, Pakistan; Mr. Umesh Moramudali, Lecturer at the Department of Economics, University of Colombo; Mr. Thilina Panduwawala, Head of Economic Research at Frontier Research, Sri Lanka; Dr Palitha Kohona, Ambassador of Sri Lanka to China; Admiral (Prof.) Jayanath Colombage, Former Secretary, Ministry of Foreign Affairs, Sri Lanka and incumbent Ambassador of Sri Lanka to the Republic of Indonesia; and Professor Lailufar Yasmin, Professor and Chairperson of the Department of International Relations at the University of Dhaka, Bangladesh.
+The topics discussed ranged from overviews on a country’s involvement with the BRI to more specific details on particular projects like the China-Pakistan Economic Corridor (CPEC) and the Hambantota Port in Sri Lanka.

 Timelines

-The section on the timelines visually depicts the chronology of each country’s engagement with the BRI.
-For example, in the case of Sri Lanka, the timeline commences when Sri Lanka became a founding member of the BRI in 2013.
+CGA’s the BRI and South Asia database project includes timelines that visually depict the chronology of a single country’s engagement with the BRI.
+For example, in the case of Sri Lanka, the timeline commences from its membership of the BRI as a founding member in 2013.
 The timelines also provide details on when a country commenced a certain project with the BRI, the funding received, and the source of that funding.

-This component provides local material from the first decade of the BRI, i.e. 2013 to 2023.
-It will include printed material such as posters, brochures, and other visual materials on any events and media that have been published on the BRI.
-This will be a useful source of information in the future, as researchers can identify the types and nature of the BRI-related events that were undertaken.
+This archival component of the database provides local material from the first decade of the BRI, i.e. 2013 to 2023.
+It includes printed material such as posters, brochures and other visual materials on any events and media that were published on the BRI.

 © 2024 All Rights Reserved